Whistleblower News & Articles

 Although we usually write about topics pertaining to the representation of whistleblowers, from time to time things come up where it’s hard for us as lawyers who care about process to remain silent.
-Yesterday, the Supreme Court issued an opinion that got little attention because it came down the same day as the big sports gambling decision.
-Given how much attention we as a nation pay to sports, and how little we pay to death row inmates, the story got little play.
+Yesterday, the Supreme Court issued an opinion in McCoy v Louisiana (16-8255) (05/14/2018) that got little attention because it came down the same day as the big sports gambling decision.

-The case we’re talking about is McCoy v.
-Louisiana (16-8255) (05/14/2018).
-In an opinion authored by #NotoriousRBG, the Court held, 6-3, that a lawyer in a capital case cannot admit his client’s guilt before the jury against his client’s wishes, even if based on a reasonable opinion that it might be the client’s best chance of avoiding a death sentence.
+The #NotoriousRBG authored the opinion.
+The Court held, 6-3, that a lawyer in a capital case cannot admit his client’s guilt if the client disagrees.
+Importantly, this holds even the lawyer reasonably believes that it represents client’s best chance to avoid a death sentence.
 (The tactic did not work; the jury voted for the death penalty anyway.)

 If you’re tempted to say, well duh, you’re not alone.
-Of course a lawyer can’t take a position in a court case that is expressly against his client’s stated defense (in this case the client’s preferred defense was ‘I didn’t do it’ and his lawyer stood up in court and said ‘he did it’).
-But what’s with the three dissenters–why did they take a different view of things?
+Of course a lawyer can’t take a position in court that expressly violations his client’s stated defense.
+In this case, the client maintained that he didn’t do.
+But his lawyer said he did.
+But why did the dissenters take a different view of things?

 So much rests in the balance with the Supreme Court.
 The breakdown of our politics, though, has had a real impact on the Court–and on the law itself.
 When you replace Thurgood Marshall with Clarence Thomas, and when you prevent Merrick Garland from taking his seat and give it to Neil Gorsuch instead, the law evolves differently.